SIM Subject Interface Module

 The SIM supports up to eight banks that can be configured with stimulation, analog acquisition, or digital headstage acquisition boards.

-It connects to a DSP-M card in any RZ processor and is controlled by TDT's Synapse software.
+It connects to a DSP-M or optical quad DSP card in any RZ processor and is controlled by TDT's Synapse software.

 The SIM analog boards can record high and low impedance input signals simultaneously.
 Analog input boards oversample the signal with very fast instrumentation grade converters.
 TDT's custom hybrid A/D circuit yields 28 bits of resolution and unparalleled dynamic range.
 Optional DC coupling offers zero phase distortion across the signal bandwidth.
 Sampling rate and down-sampling filters can be optimized on each logical amplifier for the intended input type to optimize signal fidelity.
 The ±500 mV input range is large enough to accept any biological potential and most stimulus artifacts without saturating.